Mariners vs. Astros Player Props Betting Odds

 Crawford Stats

-- Crawford has picked up at least one hit in seven games in a row.
-During his last 10 games he is batting .351 with four doubles, three home runs, nine walks and seven RBI.
+- Crawford enters this matchup looking to extend his eight-game hit streak.
+In his last 10 games he is batting .308 with four doubles, two home runs, seven walks and six RBI.

 Crawford Recent Games